Sylius/Sylius/bundles/SyliusCartBundle.rst

         $operator->clear($cart); // Clears the cart.
     }

-Operator is used to perform basic actions on the given cart.
+The resolver is used to create a new item based on user request.
-It is available as service, you can override its class or even whole service to modify the default logic.

 .. code-block:: php